 A complete specification of the XML schema for defining extension commands is provided in the SPSS Statistics Help system under Reference > Extension Schema.
 A copy of the extension schema, extension-1.0.xsd, is installed with SPSS Statistics, at the root of the installation directory.
-Numerous XML specification files for extension commands are installed with IBM SPSS Statistics - Essentials for Python and IBM SPSS Statistics - Essentials for R and might be useful as examples.
+Numerous XML specification files for extension commands are installed with SPSS Statistics and might be useful as examples.
 The files are in the location where extension commands are installed on your computer.
 To view the location, run the SHOW EXTPATHS syntax command from within SPSS Statistics.
 The output displays a list of locations under the heading "Locations for extension commands".
 The files are installed to the first writable location in the list.